MelasMalephar/KBC/README.md

-# KBC
+# KBC Kaun Banega Crorepati
-College 1st year Project
+->College 1st year Project
-Based on C
+->Based on C
-Use DOSBox-0.74 for runing the appilication
+->Use DOSBox-0.74 for runing the appilication